 - They make use of efficiency and productivity tools.

 Both personal and team task management plans can be built using this core foundation.
-So work through the components below and find out how you can construct a plan that will keep you on top of your daily and project objectives.
+Below, we’ll dive deeper into these four basic planning components and how you can use them to be more productive.